elenekat/Installing_FLASH/README.md

 # Installing FLASH on MacOS

 There is 4 steps:
-1. we need to install dependencies for FLASH
+1. install dependencies for FLASH
 2. download and untar code itself
 3. change paths for dependencies
 4. might need to fight with errors when compiling